 Protect Fragile Items

 Use bubble wrap, paper, or clothes to wrap glassware, dishes, and other fragile items.
 Place these items in double-walled boxes for added protection.
 Ensure that these boxes are not overloaded to prevent damage from pressure.
+Strong, well-sealed boxes are the foundation of a safe load, and our advice on packing boxes for moving covers taping, weight distribution, and labelling in detail.
+Good container loading starts well before the door, so it helps to follow a clear system for organising your moving boxes before anything goes inside.

 Check the Weight